Anne of Saint Bartholomew: Life

 Anne later entered the convent on 2 November 1570 as a secular member of the Discalced Carmelites, the first secular that the foundress Teresa of Ávila accepted; she later made her religious vows on 15 August 1572.
 For the next decade she filled the post of an infirmarian.
 Once Teresa broke her left arm at Christmas in 1577 she became her almost inseparable companion and caregiver as well as an aid; it was she in whose arms Teresa died at Alba de Tormes on 4 October 1582.
 The nun made a short visit to Madrid after her friend's death.

 Following the death of the foundress, she returned to Ávila and took part in the foundation of a convent at Ocana (1595) while she was one of the seven nuns selected for the introduction of the order into the Kingdom of France on 15 October 1604.
 The French superiors - desirous of sending her as a prioress to Pontoise - obliged her to pass from the state of a secular sister to that of a choir nun.
 So unusual a step met with the disapproval of her companions but, as the foundress had once foretold, she offered no resistance.
 Anne had also been forewarned that the same step would cause her great sufferings.

 Her priorship at Pontoise was from January to September 1605, and she later acted in that role in Paris from October 1605 to April 1608.
 Her priorship also took her to Tours from May 1608 to 1611, all of which brought her great trials, not the least of which were differences with her superiors.
 The expiration of her last term of office saw her return to Paris, though she was warned in a vision and so proceeded to the Flanders in October 1611.
 There she founded and became prioress of a convent in Antwerp on 27 October 1612 which she governed to the end of her life.
-Another source attributes the leadership of the Antwerp convent to her follower Anne Worsley.
 Twice she was instrumental in delivering the town from the hands of Protestant forces.

 Anne died on 7 June 1626.

 Works

-Her writings include a number of letters that are still preserved as well as a biographical account now at Antwerp which Marie Dominique Bouix edited; there are also several treatises on spiritual matters which appeared at Paris in 1646.
+Her writings, which include historical, autobiographical, and doctrinal works, poetry, and numerous letters, have been published as part of the series Monumenta historica carmeli teresiani Her autobiography has been translated into French and English, among other languages.